Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Contact

-I used to post on Twitter.
-Now, I post as @jeffemtman on Bluesky.
+I post occasionally as @jeffemtman on Bluesky.